Read the information below before you start the application process.

 Baptised Catholics do get priority for places in Catholic schools, but the remaining places are offered to any other children who apply in line with the school’s rules.

-Do we have to pay to attend faith schools?
+Do I have to pay to attend faith schools?

 All maintained schools are free to all pupils.
 They are not allowed to make a charge for attending the school.
 If your child meets the admissions rules and is offered a place, there will not be any charge.

-How do we check if the information is correct?
+How does the council check if the information is correct?

 The Admissions Team checks all forms carefully and looks out for any false information.
 The team makes extra checks if notified that about a fraudulent application.
 If someone is found to have provided false information to get a place at a certain school, then the offer of a place may be withdrawn and the place offered to another child.